Illia-droid/illia-chernyk-exam-2024/README.md

 Extra:

 33. Layout offerbox has been changed to make moderation more objective.
+34. Used node-cron library for dailyLogs/index.js ;
+35. Optimized correctly operation dailyLogs/index.js ;